Understand the advantages and disadvantages of zero-hours contracts, recent UK legislative changes, and good practices to follow

 WILLMOTT, B. (2020) Is there a case to abolish ‘worker’ status?
 CIPD Voice.
 Issue 22, 3 February.

 CIPD members can use our online journals to find articles from over 300 journal titles relevant to HR.

 Members and People Management subscribers can see articles on the People Management website.

-This factsheet was written by Jane Mann, Fox Williams LLP, Rachel Suff (for the CIPD viewpoint) and other members of CIPD staff.
+This factsheet was written by Jane Mann, Fox Williams LLP, and updated by CIPD staff.

 Jane Mann: Fox Williams LLP

 Jane Mann is a partner at City law firm Fox Williams, where she heads up the firm’s employment/HR law team, which was shortlisted for its human resources work in the Legal 500 Awards 2018.

 Jane advises both organisations and senior executives, with particular emphasis on those from the technology/gig economy, financial, insurance and professional services sectors.
 She combines extensive experience of defending employers facing employment claims, with business/legal advisory work, and is an expert on cross-over employment and regulatory issues.
 She has often had to advise organisations on business critical issues, such as the employment status of their workforce.
 She co-founded the Employment Lawyers Association, and is associated with many leading employment and HR groups.

 The work of clarifying employment status must return as a government priority if the rights of workers are to be protected

 Practical guidance to help you identify and implement good atypical working practices